-Indication Drug Status Fibrosis NASH with Advanced Fibrosis: NASH-CX trial and GR-MD-02 IND submitted January 2013.
-Results from the NASH-FX trial Phase 1 clinical trial were reported in 2014, with final results reported in January 2015.
+Indication Fibrosis Drug Status NASH with Advanced Fibrosis: NASH-CX trial and NASH-FX trial GR-MD-02 IND submitted January 2013.
+Results from the Phase 1 clinical trial were reported in 2014, with final results reported in January 2015.
 End of Phase 1 meeting held with FDA in 2014.
-Two Phase 2 clinical trials are being conducted.
-The NASH CX trial, is designed for patients with cirrhosis, and the NASH FX trial is designed for patients with advanced fibrosis but not cirrhosis.
-The NASH FX trial top line data is expected around end of September 2016 and the NASH CX trial top line data is expected in December 2017.
-Lung Fibrosis GR-MD-02 In pre-clinical development
+Two Phase 2 clinical trials were designed.
+The NASH CX trial, was designed for patients with cirrhosis, and the NASH FX trial was designed for patients with advanced fibrosis but not cirrhosis.
+The NASH FX trial top line data was reported in September 2016 and the NASH CX trial top line data is expected in December 2017.
+Lung Fibrosis GR-MD-02 In pre-clinical development Kidney Fibrosis GR-MD-02 In pre-clinical development Cardiac and Vascular Fibrosis GR-MD-02 and GM-CT-01 In pre-clinical development 10

-Indication Drug Status Kidney Fibrosis Cardiac and Vascular Fibrosis GR-MD-02 GR-MD-02 and GM-CT-01 In pre-clinical development In pre-clinical development Cancer Immunotherapy Melanoma GR-MD-02 Investigator IND submitted in December 2013.
+Indication Cancer Immunotherapy Drug Status Melanoma GR-MD-02 Investigator IND submitted in December 2013.
 Phase 1B study in process.
 A second Phase 1B study began in Q-1 2016.
 Investigator IND for that study submitted in September 2015.
-Psoriasis Moderate to Severe Plaque Psoriasis GR-MD-02 IND submitted March 2015.
+Early data was reported in February 2017 and studies will continue.
+Psoriasis Moderate to Severe Plaque Psoriasis Severe Atopic Dermatitis GR-MD-02 IND submitted March 2015.
 A phase 2a trial in moderate to severe plaque psoriasis patients began in January 2016.
 Interim data on the first four patients were positive and were reported in May 2016.
-Further data is expected around the end of September 2016.
+Further positive data was reported in September 2016.
+Investigator initiated IND submitted for treatment of three patients with severe atopic dermatitis, with positive preliminary data presented in February 2017.

 Fibrosis.
 GR-MD-02 is our lead product candidate for treatment of fibrotic disease.
 Our preclinical data show that GR-MD-02 has a significant therapeutic effect on liver fibrosis as shown in several relevant animal models.
 In addition, in NASH animal models GR-MD-02 has been shown to reduce liver fat, inflammation, and ballooning degeneration or death of liver cells.
 Therefore, we chose GR-MD-02 as the lead candidate in a development program targeted initially at fibrotic liver disease associated with non-alcoholic steatohepatitis (NASH, or fatty liver disease).
 In January 2013, an Investigational New Drug ("IND") was submitted to the FDA with the goal of initiating a Phase 1 study in patients with NASH and advanced liver fibrosis to evaluate the human safety of GR-MD-02 and pharmacodynamics biomarkers of disease.
 On March 1, 2013, the FDA indicated we could proceed with a US Phase 1 clinical trial for GR-MD-02 with a development program aimed at obtaining support for a proposed indication of GR-MD-02 for treatment of NASH with advanced fibrosis.
-The Phase 1 trial was completed and demonstrated that GR-MD-02 up to 8 mg/Kg, i.v. was safe and well tolerated and the human pharmacokinetic data defined a drug dose for use in the planned Phase 2 trials.
+The Phase 1 trial was completed and demonstrated that GR-MD-02 up to 8 mg/kg, i.v. was safe and well tolerated and the human pharmacokinetic data defined a drug dose for use in the planned Phase 2 trials.
 Additionally, there was evidence of a pharmacodynamic effect of GR-MD-02 at the 8 mg/kg dose with a decrease in alpha 2 macroglobulin, a serum marker of fibrotic activity, and a reduction in liver stiffness as determined by FibroScan®.
 An "End of Phase 1 Meeting" was held with FDA which, amongst other items, provided guidance on the primary endpoint for the Phase 2 clinical trial.